dl-solarity/hardhat-zkit/README.md

 - `circuitName` - Circuit `main` component name.

 > [!IMPORTANT]
 > Please note that the method actually returns the [`zktype`](https://github.com/dl-solarity/zktype) typed zkit wrapper objects which enable full TypeScript typization of signals and proofs.
-Also check out the [`zkit`](https://github.com/dl-solarity/zkit) documentation to understand zkit object capabilities and how to interact with circuits.
+Also, check out the [`zkit`](https://github.com/dl-solarity/zkit) documentation to understand zkit object capabilities and how to interact with circuits.

 ## Known limitations